virtool/virtool-website/content/docs/manual/ug_subtraction/index.md

 # Edit a Subtraction

-Click on _Subtraction_ in the main navigational bar and click on the subtraction you would like to edit.
+Click on **Subtraction** in the main navigation bar and click on the subtraction you would like to edit.
 ![Overview of Subtraction](edit1.png)

-Click on the pencil icon on the subtraction details page to bring up the _Edit Subtraction_ dialog box.
+Click on the {{< icon "fas fa-pencil-alt" >}} icon on the subtraction details page to bring up the **Edit Subtraction** dialog box.
 ![Edit a Subtraction](edit.png)

 Once a subtraction is made, the Unique Name and File cannot be changed.
 You are however, allowed to change the nickname of the subtraction.